 - 2 cups chocolate chips 340 grams/12 ounces/ 1 bag

 - 14 ounces sweetened condensed milk 1 can; not evaporated milk

 - 1 cup butter 16 tablespoons or 2 sticks, melted

 - 2 ¼ cups brown sugar 450 grams

 - 2 eggs

-- 1 teaspoon salt (omit if using margarine)
+- 1 teaspoon table salt

 - 1 teaspoon vanilla

-Melt together chocolate chips, 2 tablespoons butter, and sweetened condensed milk.
-On the stove, heat over low heat and stir constantly until chocolate chips are melted and mixture is smooth.
-In a microwave, heat in a large bowl on high heat in 10-15 second bursts, stirring after each one, until chocolate is melted and mixture is smooth.
+Combine chocolate chips, 2 tablespoons butter, and sweetened condensed milk.
+Heat over low heat and stir constantly until chocolate chips are melted and mixture is smooth, being sure to scrape the bottom.
 Set aside.